bookofproofs/bookofproofs.github.io/_sources/branches/set-theory/equipotent-sets.md

 ---
-When <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cantor/">Georg Cantor</a> studied sets at the end of the 19th century, he searched for a way to compare the number of elements between sets, which would fit for both, finite and infinite sets.
+When [Georg Cantor][bookofproofs$Cantor] studied sets at the end of the 19th century, he searched for a way to compare the number of elements between sets, which would fit for both, finite and infinite sets.
 He was the first to realize that the existence of a bijective map between the elements would do the trick.
 This motivates the following definition:

 ---